 SSL_CTX_set_read_ahead() and SSL_set_read_ahead() set whether we should read as many input bytes as possible (for non-blocking reads) or not.
 For example if x bytes are currently required by OpenSSL, but y bytes are available from the underlying BIO (where y > x), then OpenSSL will read all y bytes into its buffer (providing that the buffer is large enough) if reading ahead is on, or x bytes otherwise.
-The parameter yes or m should be 0 to ensure reading ahead is off, or non zero otherwise.
+Setting the parameter yes to 0 turns reading ahead is off, other values turn it on.
 SSL_CTX_set_default_read_ahead() is identical to SSL_CTX_set_read_ahead().

 These functions have no impact when used with DTLS.
 The return values for SSL_CTX_get_read_head() and SSL_get_read_ahead() are undefined for DTLS.
-Setting read_ahead can impact the behaviour of the SSL_pending() function (see SSL_pending).
+Setting read_ahead can impact the behaviour of the SSL_pending() function (see SSL_pending(3)).

 SSL_get_read_ahead() and SSL_CTX_get_read_ahead() return 0 if reading ahead is off, and non zero otherwise.